puf/puf.io/notes/posts/_Astro SSG redirects.md

   }
 });
 ```
+Global redirect configuration is fine for some use-cases, but for most of my cases I want to configure the redirects in the [frontmatter](https://dev.to/dailydevtips1/what-exactly-is-frontmatter-123g) of my Markdown content pages.
+Let's have a look at why, and how.

 ## Storing redirects in the frontmatter of the markdown

-Global redirect configuration is fine for some use-cases, but for most of my cases I want to configure the redirects in the [frontmatter](https://dev.to/dailydevtips1/what-exactly-is-frontmatter-123g) of my Markdown content pages.
-For example, I started adding a date-prefix to pages in `/socials`, but hadn't done that for the initial post there.
+I started adding a date-prefix to pages in `/socials`, but hadn't done that for the initial post there.
 So the initial post was live on slug `/socials/patches-on-patagonia-hoodies`, while for consistency it should be `/socials/2024-07-28 Patches on Patagonia hoodies`.

+I *could* configure a redirect for this in the global config that I showed above, but somehow this type of redirect feels like it belongs closer to the contnet than that.

-To accomplish this, I added the following to the frontmatter of the page:
+I write my content in Markdown files, and added the following to the frontmatter of the page for the redirect:

 ```yaml
 ---